cloudflare/cloudflare-docs/content/magic-transit/partners/kentik.md

 ## Access Cloudflare account

-1. Log into your [Cloudflare account](https://dash.cloudflare.com) and select your account from the list.
+1. Log in to your [Cloudflare account](https://dash.cloudflare.com) and select your account from the list.
 2. From the navigation menu, select **IP Prefixes**.
 3. Referring to the example scenario, the prefix protected by Cloudflare displays a **Withdrawn** status.